Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 > Stick one down,<br />
 > Stick one in the old man’s crown![^fn0]

-[^fn0]: Some sources (e.g. @NurseryWitch [p.
-374]) give this last line as “… in the old man’s (burial-)ground!”; I have no idea what this means.
+[^fn0]: Some sources (e.g. @NurseryWitch [374]) give this last line as “… in the old man’s (burial-)ground!”; I have no idea what this means.

-Aside from its use as a counting-out rhyme, ‘tit-tat-to’ was used to refer to any set of three lined-up objects — in [F. W. N. Bayley](https://en.wikipedia.org/wiki/F._W._N._Bayley)’s 1842 adaptation of the gruesome [Bluebeard](https://en.wikipedia.org/wiki/Bluebeard) fairy-tale, Mrs.  Bluebeard discovers that her husband has murdered his six previous wives, and:[@ComicNurseryTales p.
-19]
+Aside from its use as a counting-out rhyme, ‘tit-tat-to’ was used to refer to any set of three lined-up objects — in [F. W. N. Bayley](https://en.wikipedia.org/wiki/F._W._N._Bayley)’s 1842 adaptation of the gruesome [Bluebeard](https://en.wikipedia.org/wiki/Bluebeard) fairy-tale, Mrs.  Bluebeard discovers that her husband has murdered his six previous wives, and:[@ComicNurseryTales 19]

 > […] —ah! no more!<br />
 > She bumps her body down on the floor;<br />